kmawhinney/nwHacks2022/README.md

 # User Stories
-User can ask for any specific company and get current price, volume, market cap, 52-week graph, 52-week low and high (Yahoo!
+User can ask for any specific company and get current price, volume, market cap, 52-week low and high, 52-week graph (Yahoo!
 Finance)

 User can ask for investment concepts (Investopedia)